peconicmonuments/peconicmonuments.github.io/services.md

 ## Granite Cemetery Benches

 Granite benches can be a nice enhancement to your loved one's plot.
-In some cases, a granite bench can even serve as the permanant monument.
+In some cases, a granite bench can even serve as the permanent monument.
 Granite benches can also be carved or lettered to commemorate individuals or donors.